What Is an API: Understanding How They Work

 5. Change order status

-Note that composite APIs are not batch APIs.
+Note that this is not the same as a batch API.
 Unlike composite APIs, batch APIs do not care about sequential order.

 APIs are usually classified in terms of their software architectures — how clients interact with servers.

-Clients are the program or people using the API — they make requests to APIs to change something in an application or retrieve information.
+Clients are the people who can use APIs — they make requests to APIs to change something in an application or retrieve information.
 Servers, on the other hand, are used by the application and contain data that the client wants.
-Servers have APIs for interacting with clients without giving them direct access to the data stored on them.
+Servers have an API that's for interacting with clients without giving them direct access to the data stored on them.

 REST Architectural Style

-1. Stateless: In REST, statelessness is when the client is responsible for handling and storing session-related information on their own side.
-Stateless APIs help scale APIs to millions of concurrent users and make REST APIs less complex by removing all back-end state synchronization logic.
+Rest APIs use statelessness is when the client is responsible for handling and storing session-related information on their own side.
+Stateless APIs help scale to millions of concurrent users and make it less complex by removing all back-end state synchronization logic.
 They are also easier to cache.

-2. Cacheable: RESTful APIs are extremely cacheable.
+RESTful API is cacheable.
 The client returns the data from their cache for any subsequent request, removing the need to send the request again to the server.
-This improves performance for the front end and offers better scalability scope for a server, since the load has been minimized.
+This improves performance for the front end and offers better scalability scope for a server since the load has been minimized.

 RESTful APIs provide the following benefits: